AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 ### Calculation Mode

-You can choose the calculation mode of your Sunburst chart.
-Use the {api:anychart.charts.Sunburst#calculationMode}calculationMode(){api} method whith on of the parameters listed in {api:anychart.enums.SunburstCalculationMode}anychart.anychart.enums.SunburstCalculationMode{api}:
+When you create a Sunburst chart, you can specify how the size of its points should be calculated.
+To set the calculation mode, use the {api:anychart.charts.Sunburst#calculationMode}calculationMode(){api} method whith on of the parameters listed in {api:anychart.enums.SunburstCalculationMode}anychart.anychart.enums.SunburstCalculationMode{api}:

 * `"ordinal-from-root"` (default)
 * `"ordinal-from-leaves"`